-Explanations/ Comments 2020/2021 (GST Inc) 2021/2022 (GST Inc) an Enforcement Officer Contravention of Fxcessive Noise Direction under S.327 Resource Management Act \$500.00 \$500.00 Other Matters Processing application for exemption under the Subdivision Land Use and Development Bylaw 2012 Actual cost plus disbursements, initial non- refundable lodgement and processing fee \$500.00 \$500.00 All other activities undertaken by Resource Management staff Actual cost per hour \$160.00 \$140.00 Resource Management Administration Fee Per RMA based application \$180.00 \$180.00 Where pre-application meetings are sought for projects or there are multiple meetings for other consents extending beyond 15 minutes then Council can charge the officers' time to the potential applicant Per hour \$160.00 \$160.00 Note Disbursements recoverable a travel costs, legal review, pub photography and any other i charge is being levied olic notification, typ oing, photocopying , postage, The charge out rate for vehicles Per kilometre \$1.00 \$1.00 Note Where an initial "lodgement beginning by the applicant in and start the processing time there is additional time requi charged resulting in a further n order for the appl e clock under the Re ired to process the ication to be considers dered complete ent Act.
-However, if Riverton Harbour Licensing g Fees Wharf fee Per metre \$15.60 \$26.05
+Explanations/ comments 2020/2021 (GST Inc) 2021/2022 (GST Inc) Where pre-application meetings are sought for projects or there are multiple meetings for other consents extending beyond 15 minutes then Council can charge the officers' time to the potential applicant Per hour \$160.00 \$160.00 Note

+Disbursements recoverable are 100% of actual costs.
+This may include vehicle and travel costs, legal review, public notification, typing, photocopying, postage, photography and any other incidental expenses attributable to the matter for which a charge is being levied

+The charge out rate for Per kilometre \$1.00 \$1.00 vehicles

+Where an initial "lodgement and processing fee" is required this must be paid at the beginning by the applicant in order for the application to be considered complete and start the processing time clock under the Resource Management Act.
+However, if there is additional time required to process the application then the actual cost will be charged resulting in a further invoice.